mannd/QTc/README.markdown

 		pod 'QTc', :git => 'https://github.com/mannd/QTc.git', :branch => 'master'
 	end

-At this point in development it is probably just best to use the master branch.
+At this point in development it is probably best to use the master branch.
 Note that the QTc framework uses Swift 4.

-Install the pod from running from the command line withing your project directory:
+Install the pod by running from the command line within your project directory:

 	$ pod install

-From then on open the project by from the .xcworkspace file, not the .xcodeproj file.
+From then on open the project using the .xcworkspace file, not the .xcodeproj file.

 ### The hard way
 Download or clone the project and then drag the QTc.xcodeproj into your project in Xcode.